jrwieland/F3A/README.md

 2. Download the files (main.lua, sounds, and lists)
 3. Create a new folder under widgets and install the `main.lua` file.
 4. Edit the program (switch numbers [9=SC(dn)] & logical switches @ line "59") to match your desired switch use.
-5. Setup Timer 3 (timer was based a 3 position swicth Top position would not advance) This allows smooth scrolling through the choices.
+5. Setup Timer 3 (timer was based a 3 position switch Top position would not advance) this allows smooth scrolling through the choices.

 ![Timer](Screenshots/timer3.png)